dolphin-technologies/MOVE-sample-Android/README.md

 MoveSampleApplication and MoveSdkManager are recommended starting points for embedding the SDK in an already existing or new project.

 ### Authorization
 After contacting us and getting a product API key, use it to fetch a MoveAuth from the Move Server (see fun registerUser(..) / MoveBackendApi).
-MoveAuth object will be passed to the SDK on initialization (see fun buildMoveSdk(moveAuth: MoveAuth) / MoveSdkManager) and be used by the SDK to authenticate its services.
+MoveAuth object will be passed to the SDK on initialization (see fun configureMoveSdk(moveAuth: MoveAuth) / MoveSdkManager) and will be used by the SDK to authenticate its services.

 If the provided MoveAuth was invalid, the SDK will not initialize (see MoveSdk.AuthStateUpdateListener / see MoveSdkManager).
 Check Initialization for more details about possible outcomes.

 ### Configuration
-With MoveSdk.Builder (see fun buildMoveSdk(moveAuth: MoveAuth) / MoveSdkManager) you are able to configure which of the licensed Move services should be enabled.
+With MoveSdk.Builder (see fun configureMoveSdk(moveAuth: MoveAuth) / MoveSdkManager) you are able to configure which of the licensed Move services should be enabled.

 All permissions required for the requested configurations must be granted.
 MoveSdk.StateListener (see MoveSdkManager) will be triggered otherwise.